 What we don’t: Too heavy and bulky for dedicated backcountry use.

-Trew Gear’s Astoria above is one of our favorite recommendations for those looking for a stylish resort jacket that won’t break the bank, but their Stella Primo takes things to the next level.
-Featuring 3-layer construction that combines Trew’s in-house Primo membrane with a hardwearing woven shell, the Stella is much sleeker and noticeably more breathable, making it a great choice for serious skiers who split their time between the resort and backcountry.
-Tack on a refined women’s-specific fit and a host of stylish additions—including generous hand and chest pockets (the former extend all the way down to the hem), large cuffs, and a range of bright colorways—and the result is a ski jacket that’s fun to wear, no matter what Mother Nature has to offer.
+Trew Gear’s Astoria above is one of our favorite recommendations for those looking for a stylish resort jacket that won’t break the bank, but their Stella Classic takes things to the next level.
+Featuring a 3-layer construction that combines Trew’s in-house Classic membrane with a hardwearing shell, the Stella is much sleeker and noticeably more breathable, making it a great choice for serious skiers who split their time between the resort and backcountry.
+Tack on a refined women’s-specific fit and a host of stylish additions—including generous hand and chest pockets (the former extend all the way down to the hem), a snazzy hem cut, and a range of bright colorways—and the result is a ski jacket that’s fun to wear, no matter what Mother Nature has to offer.

-The Stella Primo stands out from other 3-layer ski shells with a thick, almost softshell-like fabric that incorporates a bit of stretch.
-As a result, it’s high on comfort, durability, and weatherproofing (it performed flawlessly in a range of harsh and wet conditions), but it’s also a lot of jacket.
-We expected the Stella to be our go-to backcountry shell this season, but its heavy build is simply unappealing for high heartrate days.
-Further, the flared cuffs are fairly polarizing and—along with the extra-long RFID pass pocket on the sleeve—leave a massive bunch of fabric when cinched.
+The Stella Classic offers premium comfort, durability, and weatherproofing (it has performed flawlessly in a range of harsh and wet conditions), but it’s also a lot of jacket.
+We expected the Stella to be our go-to backcountry shell this season, but its heavy build is simply unappealing for high-exertion days.
 But as a 90/10 resort and backcountry piece, it’s a compelling design.
-In terms of fit, the Cosmic has a “relaxed style,” and we wound up sizing down—and being very happy with the athletic fit...
-Read in-depth review
+We'd be remiss not to mention the Stella Primo here, too, which is similar to the Classic but features a thicker and stretchier shell fabric, flared cuffs, and Trew's upgraded Primo waterproofing (read our in-depth review here).
+We expect the latest version of the Primo to land in November, but the Classic is cheaper and all most resort-goers need.
+Regardless of which option you choose, be aware that the jackets have a "relaxed" style, and we wound up sizing down—and being very happy with the athletic fit.

 15. Backcountry Cottonwoods ($449)